Didifred/godot-camera-tween/README.md

    For follow behaviour, use following function calls :
    ```
    follow_looking_at(target_camera_position : Spatial, target_object_focus : Spatial, duration : float)
+   or
    follow(target_camera_position : Spatial, duration : float)
     ```

-3. Configure the CameraTween's parameter values to your liking.
+3. Configure the CameraTween's parameter values to your liking. bezier_curve_enable : (true/false), use a curve trajectory for camera tween animation bake_interval : in meters, interval distance of pre-calculated points for the internal Curve3D follow_target : (true/false) if true follow the target camera in real time, interrupting an eventual bezier curve minimum_distance_factor : (0 to 1.0) , minimum distance between the camera and the focused object to avoid, 1.0 means the distance of the camera target to object to focus. object_up_vector : up vector used to avoid object, usually Vector3(0,1,0) tween_rotation_speed_pow : rotation speed pow, value > 1.0 make slow rotation progress at start of the animation but accelerate after to reach the target. follow_progress_speed :  progress speed in follow mode, between 0 and 1.0.
+If 1, reach immediately the target rotation / camera params.
+If 0, frozen rotation / camera params.

 ## License

 Copyright © 2021 Didifred